England: Reporting The World

 In 1922, the BBC became the world’s first national broadcasting organization.
 When the BBC launched its first radio service, its founders could never have imagined the impact it would have.
 By 1925, nearly 80% of England’s population was reached by the BBC in some way!

-The popularity of radio spread throughout the 1930s, and people gathered together to listen to the news, sporting events, and other programs.
-The BBC also dabbled in the arts, commissioning programs on music and drama.
-Listening to radio shows was equal parts social and informational, and this new way of learning about current events spread quickly.
+The popularity of radio spread throughout the 1930s, and people gathered together around the radio to listen to the news, sporting events, and other programs.
+This new way of learning about current events spread quickly.

-Television service arrived in 1936, but it didn’t last long – TV offerings were suspended when World War II broke out, and they didn’t resume until 1946.
-Thankfully, radio broadcasts were still permitted.
-These programs kept citizens up to date, and also offered a distraction from wartime stresses.
-Once the war ended and television programs were allowed again, the popularity of TV grew enormously, and the BBCcontinued growing it’s influence.
+Television service arrived in 1936, but it didn’t last long.
+TV programming was suspended when World War II broke out and didn’t resume until 1946.
+Thankfully, radio broadcasts continued to help keep citizens up to date.
+Once the war ended and television programs were allowed again, the popularity of TV grew enormously, and the BBC continued growing its influence.

 In 1965, the BBC Empire Service changed its name to the BBC World Service.
 Today, millions of people around the world tune in to the BBC on television, on the radio, and online.
-As I travel throughout England as well as the former British Empire, I’m sure that the BBC will be how I stay up to date on current events!
+As I travel throughou parts of former British Empire, I’m sure that the BBC will be how I stay up to date on current events!